Combine scenic trips with culinary delights

 Dining on board of boats

 Most regular boats on Swiss lakes offer a restaurant, which is often available on the upper deck to holders of a 1st class ticket or rail pass.
-You can enjoy coffee, tea, pastries and multi-course lunches and dinners as you gently cross the lake and watch the scenery.
-Choose a long route to enjoy a full dinner, from entrée to a delicious dessert.
+You can enjoy coffee, tea, pastries, multi-course lunches or even complete dinners as you gently cross the lake and watch the scenery.
+Choose a long route to enjoy a full meal, from entrée to a delicious dessert.
 Reservations are usually optional, and recommended on crowded days.

 Apart from the restaurants on regular boats, many boat companies arrange for special culinary cruises.
 These always require advance reservations.